Scaling Textual Gradients via Sampling-Based Momentum

-TGD generates each prompt update using all available examples ("full‐batch"), whereas TSGD samples only a subset per iteration, yielding noisier but more scalable textual gradients.
-Prior work shows that increasing the number of in-context examples can improve accuracy and fluency while reducing variance \citep{hao2022structured}.
-However, excessively long contexts may degrade reasoning performance, particularly in single-pass settings \citep{levy2024same}.
-In contrast, TGD and TSGD demand multiple update steps.
-This raises a key question: how—and how much—should we scale data in these iterative prompt‐optimization frameworks?
-We investigate two complementary scaling studies in greater detail.
-First, we assess how enlarging the full training corpus affects performance.
-Second, we isolate the impact of increasing in-context examples under TSGD, holding the underlying training set constant.
-Following \cite{sordoni2023joint}, we set the prompt‐generation temperature to 0.7 and apply early stopping when holdout‐set accuracy fails to improve for 2 iterations.
-All results are averaged across 10 different runs.
+\textbf{TGD} generates each prompt update using all available examplars (``full‐batch'') with larger input context, whereas \textbf{TSGD} samples only a \textit{subset} per iteration, yielding noisier but more scalable textual gradients due to shorter input context.
+Prior work shows increasing the number of in-context examples can improve accuracy and fluency while reducing variance \citep{hao2022structured,zhou2024enhancing}.
+However, excessively long contexts may degrade reasoning performance, particularly in single-pass settings \citep{levy2024same, du-etal-2025-context}.
+In reality, TGD and TSGD often require multiple update steps.
+For instance, original TSGD requires 12 iterations with 3 examples per batch~\citep{yuksekgonul2024textgrad}.
+This raises a key question under the context of \textit{scaling}: how—and how much—should we \textit{scale} data in these iterative prompt‐optimization frameworks?